aildnont/HIFIS-model/README.md

   a date with the following format: _'yyyy-mm-dd'_.
 - **CHRONIC_THRESHOLD**: Number of stays per year for a client to be considered chronically homeless
+- **CLIENT_EXCLUSIONS**: A list of Client IDs (integers) that specifies clients who did not provide consent to be included in this project.
+  Records belonging to these clients will be automatically removed from the raw dataset prior to preprocessing.
 - **FEATURES_TO_DROP_FIRST**: Features you would like to exclude entirely from the model.
 For us, this list evolved through trial and error.
 For example, after running LIME to produce prediction